arekczarny/grimoire/domain-driven-desing.md

 * [The Bounded Context Explained](http://blog.sapiensworks.com/post/2012/04/17/DDD-The-Bounded-Context-Explained.aspx)
 * [BoundedContext - Martin Fowler](https://www.martinfowler.com/bliki/BoundedContext.html)

+## Implementation Models derived from DLES

+### Anemic model

+Model for not very complex Sub-domain (BC).
+Usually implemented with Layered Application Architecture.
+Where model reflects data structure of our Database and Domain Objects use getters and setters for checking and setting of their state.

+### Rich model

+Model for complex Sub-domain especially if there are still unknowns (hot spots) and we know that this sub-domain will evolve and will be under heavy changes.
+Rich model usually is best suited when Hexagonal Application Architecture is used to implement specific part of the system.

+### Aggregate

+Collection of Objects that is cohesive and sets the boundaries of transaction is called Aggregate in Tactical DDD.
+Aggregates also verify the immutable parts of the system.
+Communication with Aggregate is **ONLY** possible via object that is called Aggregate Root.
+Aggregate does not have any reference to another Aggregate.
+During single transaction we must modify only a single Aggregate.
+Aggregates are also units of persistence (they are being saved as a whole) this allows for partitioning and much better scalability of the system.
+Aggregates are being persisted by implementing Repository Pattern.
+It can be persisted in Relational or Document Database.

+Through an Aggregate we put together all the rules that have impact on its state.
+It is not about particular data (like in DAO) it is more about rules that eventually will provide everything for an Aggregate to be cohesive!

 ## Books
 * [Hands-On Domain-Driven Design with .NET Core: Tackling complexity in the heart of software by putting DDD principles into practice - Alexey Zimarev](https://www.amazon.com/Hands-Domain-Driven-Design-NET-ebook/dp/B07C5WSR9B/ref=sr_1_1?crid=KJLST55P7X6P&keywords=hands-on+domain-driven+design+with+.net+core&qid=1563642184&s=books&sprefix=hands-on+domain+dri%2Cstripbooks-intl-ship%2C300&sr=1-1)